ellaism/ellaism.org/_docs/mining.md

 Pool mining helps miners to compensate "bad luck" and share "good luck" when it comes.
 Help is appreciated to keep the [Dev Mining Pool](https://pool.ellaism.org) running.
 This pool maintains several infrastructures on Ellaism, like the BTC Relay fetchd script, and contributes directly to the [Dev Fund](https://ellaism.org/donations/).

-You can also find a more updated mining pool list at [this Wiki page](https://github.com/ellaism/meta/wiki/Pool-List).
+You can also check out the current pool hashrates in Explorer's [miners' ranking](https://explorer.ellaism.org/miners).
 Pools have their own instructions of how to set your miners up.

 ### Pools that Donate to Dev Fund